 Use a diffuser that has an intermittent setting (diffuses and shuts off in intervals).
 Leave door or window open for proper ventilation while diffusing.
 Create room mist with 2% dilution (24 drops in 2 oz of distilled water) and spray a few puffs into the air.
 Consider diffuser jewelry (necklace, bracelet) to wear while at school (focus, memory, immune support) and on the go with family and friends.

 Topical Use Considerations

 Always dilute age appropriate (see above) with a carrier oil such as fractionated coconut oil.
 Stay away from sensitive areas such as eyes, ears, nose, genitals, and open wounds.
 Consider natural lotions as a base for your essential oil blend you can massage your child’s feet with or apply to the back or neck.
 Topical use not recommended with babies under 3 months of age.
-Do not apply to the feet when baby/toddler when they have the tendency to stick their feet into the mouth.
-Apply to back instead or make sure to put on socks and shoes after application.
+Do not apply to the feet when baby/toddler likes to stick its feet into the mouth.
+Apply to their back instead or make sure to put on socks and shoes after application.

-Application under the soles of feet for kids 3+ is the easiest way to support their body systems.
+Application under the soles of feet is the easiest way to support their body systems.
 Consider applying a protective blend to support the immune system before going to school or daycare.

 Caution – Avoid topical use of following essential oils under the age indicated